bencz/python-jit/notes/design.md

-# nemesys design
+# pyjit design

 ## Principles

 Guiding ideas behind this project:
 - This project is for my enjoyment and learning only.
 It's great if it also ends up providing something of value to the world, but that's not the primary objective.
-- nemesys does not aim to support everything that CPython supports.
+- pyjit does not aim to support everything that CPython supports.
 Reasonable restrictions can be placed on the language that make it easier to statically analyze and compile; it is explicitly a non-goal of this project to support all existing Python code.
-- With the above in mind, nemesys should operate on pure, unmodified Python code, without any auxiliary information (like Cython's .pxd files).
-All code that runs in nemesys should also run in CPython, unless it uses the `__nemesys__` built-in module.
+- With the above in mind, pyjit should operate on pure, unmodified Python code, without any auxiliary information (like Cython's .pxd files).
+All code that runs in pyjit should also run in CPython, unless it uses the `__pyjit__` built-in module.

 ## Type system